• All Recipes

 Notes

-Garnish options: chopped cilantro, lime or lemon juice, hot sauce or salsa of choice
+• Add a Garnish: Choose from chopped cilantro, lime or lemon juice, hot sauce, or salsa.

 Tried this recipe?Let us know how it was!